facebook/react-native-website/docs/pushnotificationios.md

 - `body` : The body of this notification.
 - `category` : The category of this notification (optional).
 - `userInfo` : An object containing additional notification data (optional).
-- `thread-id` : The thread identifier of this notification, if has one.
+- `thread-id` : The thread identifier of this notification, if it has one.

 ---